av-mae-uf/av1tenth-docs/docs/gettingstarted/installation.rst

 ROS2 Installation and Configuration from Debian Packages
 --------------------------------------------------------

-These installation instructions are a direct copy from `ROS2 Foxy's installation page <https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html>`_
+These installation instructions are a direct copy from `ROS2 Humble's installation page <https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html>`_

-To install ROS2 through debian packages is quite simple, if you wish to install through binary packages or build from source you can find those instructions on the ROS2 Foxy documentation website.
+To install ROS2 through debian packages is quite simple, if you wish to install through binary packages or build from source you can find those instructions on the ROS2 Humble documentation website.

-.. warning:: If you install ROS2 Foxy through building from source, we will provide no support or help for any issues you run into as they can be so varied and is difficult to be informed on all of them.
+.. warning:: If you install ROS2 Humble through building from source, we will provide no support or help for any issues you run into as they can be so varied and is difficult to be informed on all of them.

 Setup Sources
 ^^^^^^^^^^^^^